This page explains how to load experiments from PhyloData.

 .citationsInto(Paths.get("some/citations.bib"))

-You can also load multiple experiments at once by using the ExperimentsLoader class.
-It behaves exactly to the ExperimentLoader class:
+.load(); You can also load multiple experiments at once with the ExperimentsLoader class.
+It behaves exactly like the ExperimentLoader class:

 List<PaperWithExperiment> experiments = new ExperimentsLoader(